OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Introduction

-Now, with the development of language models and multimodal language models, these limitations are expected to be overcome.
+Now, with the development of language models and multimodal language models, these limitations are being overcome.
 Multimodal language models can flexibly accept various forms of input and understand their meaning, thereby constraining the output.
-Currently, multimodal language models already have the capability to accept model images and program code and describe their meaning in simple language.
-For example, GPT-4o can possess simple 3D shape's generation and has understanding capabilities, and many language models can interpret program code.
-Therefore, in this work, we leverage the visual, logical, coding, and general capabilities of visual language models to make the following contributions:
+Currently, multimodal language models already have the basic ability to accept 2D views or language descriptions of 3D shapes and use CAD operations to draw them.
+For example, GPT-4o can possess simple 3D shape generation and understanding capabilities, CAD-LLM\cite{wu2023cad} can manipulate engineering sketches by fine-tuning pre-trained language models to generate parametric CAD.

-\begin{enumerate} \item We established OpenECAD dataset.
-Based on existing public CAD datasets, such as SketchGraphs\cite{seff2020sketchgraphs}, Fusion 360 Gallery\cite{willis2020fusion}, and DeepCAD\cite{wu2021deepcad}, we convert these datasets into "image-CAD operation code" pairs, including 2D sketch generation and 3D shape generation.
-Using currently available multimodal large language models, such as GPT-4o, we generate high-quality annotated datasets.
-Additionally, we utilize rendering tools to generate various forms of images to enhance the versatility of model inputs. \item We trained OpenECAD model.
-Based on existing public small language models and multimodal small language models, such as TinyLLaMA\cite{zhang2024tinyllama}, OpenELM\cite{mehtaOpenELMEfficientLanguage2024}, Gemma\cite{team2024gemma}, Phi-2, Phi-3-mini\cite{abdin2024phi}, and TinyLLaVA\cite{zhou2024tinyllava}, we train them using the aforementioned training sets and test their performance in CAD design. \item We integrated the code generated by OpenECAD into CAD tools.
-We design a program that can interface with the APIs of various CAD tools, enabling the generated model code to be directly used in CAD applications. \end{enumerate}
+However, current models and datasets often define all points, lines, and surfaces using coordinates within space, such as DeepCAD.
+This method lacks the dependencies between elements, for instance, a sketch's reference plane can be defined based on existing points, lines, and surfaces rather than solely relying on the origin and direction vectors.
+This dependency-based approach to defining 3D shapes, which aligns with human modeling methods, enhances robustness, readability, and editability.
+The Figure~\ref{fig:processofdrawing3dshape} illustrates an example of adding an extrusion feature to an existing geometry, where the new extrusion is created using an existing face as the reference plane for the sketch.
+Additionally, the vision towers of current multimodal language models, such as OpenAI's CLIP\cite{radford2021learning} and Google's SigLIP \cite{zhai2023sigmoid}, tend to focus on macroscopic image analysis, making it difficult to extract fine details, which leads to a significant loss of shape details during generation.

+In this work, we leverage the visual, logical, coding, and general capabilities of visual language models to make the following contributions:

+\begin{enumerate} \item We established OpenECAD datasets.
+We transform the DeepCAD dataset into pairs of ``image-CAD operation code''.
+Where feasible, we employ reference planes to establish new sketch planes, moving beyond the sole reliance on points and direction vectors.
+The dimensions within the sketches will be consistent with the absolute space, rather than being scaled as in DeepCAD.
+These changes enhance the editability of the code.
+Additionally, we will utilize rendering tools to generate images including single random view, single isometric and transparent view, and a combination of isometric view and three orthographic views, enhancing the versatility of model inputs.